boris-gulevich/project-stackoverflow/README.md

 There is also an extra part that goes before modelling.
 It further explores and visualises the data treating the tags and connections between them as a network, to show how more can be learnt from this information by using it in a different way.

-**The raw data** were downloaded from [archive.org/details/stackexchange](https://archive.org/details/stackexchange) and provided by the Stack Exchange Network.
+**The raw data** that comes as an XML file were downloaded from [archive.org/details/stackexchange](https://archive.org/details/stackexchange) and provided by the Stack Exchange Network.
+After the preprocessing, the size of the created PostgreSQL database is about 30 gigabytes.

 **Core tools** used throughout the notebook are given below.
 - lxml, re, NLTK, TextBlob, SpaCy and SQLAlchemy